wsbowman/SSHAlteryxOperator/README.md

 # SSHAlteryxOperator
 Airflow operator for executing SSH commands to Alteryx.

+This tool is designed to operate similarly to the standard SSH Operator while additionally:
+- Elevating Alteryx workflow errors to the airflow level
+- Capturing Alteryx workflow logs inside of Airflow logs

 ### Instructions
 Put the SHH_Plugin folder into the plugins folder in your Airflow project.